OpenNetLab/OpenNetLab-Edu-Doc/lab-manuals/switch.rst

             }
         }
         else if frame_type is ACK{
-            add the entry into forward_table
+            add the entry to forward_table
         }